Fire damages main building at Dalhousie's agricultural campus in Bible Hill, N.S. | CBC News

 Firefighters worked into the early-morning hours Thursday to battle stubborn, two-metre flames shooting from the main building at Dalhousie University's Agricultural Campus in Bible Hill, N.S.

 The blaze broke out before 10 p.m.
-Wednesday in the roof of the main campus building, called the Cox Institute, located on Pictou Road.
+Wednesday in the roof of the Cox Institute, located on Pictou Road.
 The road was closed off and power was cut to the area as a precaution.

 The top floor of the university building was filled with smoke and multiple fire crews tried to keep the flames at bay, but bright-orange tongues of fire could be seen emanating from the top floor as a growing number of onlookers gathered at the scene.
 The flames were still visible hours after the fire broke out.